joaopauloschuler/neural-api/examples/Hypotenuse/README.md

       TNNetInput.Create(2),
       TNNetFullConnectReLU.Create(32),
       TNNetFullConnectReLU.Create(32),
-      TNNetFullConnectReLU.Create(1)
+      TNNetFullConnectLinear.Create(1)
     ]);
 ```

-As you can see, there is one input layer followed by 2 fully connected layers with 32 neurons each.
-The last layer contains only one neuron for only one output.
+As you can see, there is one input layer followed by 2 fully connected layers `TNNetFullConnectReLU` with 32 neurons each.
+The last layer `TNNetFullConnectLinear` contains only one neuron for only one output.
+This last layer doesn't have a ReLU as the hypotenuse results into a positive value.

 This is how the fitting object is created and run:
 ```